JRMurr/JRMurr.github.io/data/blog/build-a-db/part02.md

 ## Wrap up

-Having basic execution feels nice, but the real challenge will be actually filtering and projecting the data.
-We some extra clones and `unwraps`/`expects` we need to handle once we start moving away from this extremely simple happy path but so far the high level design feels good!
+Having basic execution feels nice, but the real challenge will be filtering and projecting the data.
+We have some extra clones and `unwraps`/`expects` we need to handle once we start moving away from this extremely simple happy path but so far the high level design feels good!